dannyk0104/Thanos/README.md

 # Thanos

-As size of graphs is getting complex and larger, processing such graphs become practically impossible to work on CPUs.
-Rencently, GPUs are proven to be fit for such purpose.
-However, utilizing a GPU to process a large graph is still considered to be inefficient and slow.
-Processing them with subgraphs by partitioning has become important for many applications in areas of computing.
-When a graph is partitioned into multiple sub-graphs, those sub-graphs should be in equal sizes that fit into each GPU with maximum size to maximize GPU utilization.
-Also, it is crucial to reduce number of memory access outside of each sub-graph to avoid global memory access.
-Not only load balancing and quality of partition is important but also partitioning time is very important.
-To achieve all those goals, we introduce Cross-Decomposition algorithm that iteratively partitions a graph.
-The algorithm suits very well for parallal GPU programming which leads to fast and high quality graph partitioning.
+As graphs become larger and more complex, it is becoming nearly impossible to process them without graph partitioning.
+Graph partitioning creates many subgraphs which can be processed in parallel thus delivering high-speed computation results.
+However, graph partitioning is a difficult task.
+In this open-source package, we introduce Thanos, a fast graph partitioning tool which uses the cross-decomposition algorithm that iteratively partitions a graph.
+It also produces balanced loads of partitions.
+The algorithm is well suited for parallel GPU programming which leads to fast and high-quality graph partitioning solutions.
+Experimental results show that we have achieved a 30x speedup and 35% better edge cut reduction compared to the CPU version of METIS on average.

 ## Getting Started